Combination Chemotherapy and Radiation Therapy in Treating Patients With Cancer of the Esophagus

 Completed

 RATIONALE: Drugs used in chemotherapy use different ways to stop tumor cells from dividing so they stop growing or die.
 Combining more than one drug may kill more tumor cells.
-PURPOSE: Phase I trial to study the effectiveness of combination chemotherapy in treating patients who have advanced non-small cell lung cancer.
+PURPOSE: Phase II trial to study the effectiveness of combination chemotherapy following surgery in treating patients with advanced bladder cancer.

 Gender: